JohnLahr/developer-exercise/README.md

 * Perform a skill check and cancel the firemaking event if player skill is too low

 All related tests have been added and confirmed.

+# Testing
+A Jenkinsfile has been added (and runs on my Kubernetes cluster), but since that won't work for everyone else, I've provided a `run.sh` file to do more or less the same.

+To lint, build, and run all tests in one go, simply run the `run.sh` script.